 2.The Transition GPS (Goals, Plans, Success) workshop: This is the only mandated step that has allowable exemptions.
 Exemptions apply for:

 3. The VA Benefits and Services briefing: most Transition GPS workshops include this curriculum, however, servicemembers exempt from attending the workshop may attend a stand-alone VA Benefits and Services briefing, if available.

-Finally, completing the Capstone -- which is the culminating activity to verify career readiness standards -- is mandated for all personnel and should be accomplished no later than 90 days before separation or as soon as possible for those people impacted by Force Management.
-In conjunction with the Airman and Family Readiness Center transition counselor, each commander or approved designee is required to electronically sign the member's eForm (DD Form 2648) which documents whether or not a service member is career ready.
-These standards include having a 12-month post-separation budget plan, resume, etc., as determined by the Office of the Secretary of Defense.
+4. Capstone: This is the culminating activity to verify career readiness standards and should be accomplished no later than 90 days before separation or as soon as possible for those people impacted by force management.
+In conjunction with the Airman and Family Readiness Center transition counselor, each commander or approved designee is required to electronically sign the member's DD Form 2648, which documents whether or not a servicemember is career ready.
+These standards include having a 12-month post-separation budget, resume, etc., as determined by the Office of the Secretary of Defense.

 All components of the Transition GPS Core Curriculum are available online at https://jkodirect.jten.mil.
 Servicemembers can access and complete any/all offerings at any time in their career.
 However, only individuals located at a Geographically Separated Unit or with a short notice separation can use the virtual curriculum modules for credit towards meeting their career readiness standards during Capstone verification

 Service members can receive assistance with completing transition requirements by contacting the closest Airman and Family Readiness Center or Military and Family Readiness Center.
 The closest installation can be located at: https://installations.militaryonesource.mil/